-A Cure To The Growing Bacteria Problem by Jessica Hodges
+A Cure To The Growing Bacteria Problem

 Often, when we think of workplace safety, we think about accident prevention.
 However, the presence of bacteria in the workplace is becoming an ever-greater problem.
 A recent study conducted by University of Arizona researchers revealed some rather startling facts.
 The average desk was found to have over 10 million germs on its surface – with more than 80% of them transmitted by hand.

 To put this into perspective, according to the study, there are 400 times more germs on the typical office desk than there are on the typical office toilet seat.

 But there’s more:

 - Personal areas, such as offices and cubicles have higher bacteria levels than common areas

 - Telephones are the #1 home for germs in our offices